TriKro/rsb-content/part6-evaluative_product_experiment/conjoint-analysis.md

 ##Description

 Conjoint analysis is a statistical technique used in market research.
-In the new product context, it aims to create a few customized versions of a product which will appeal to specific segments, rather than to offer a generic mass-market version of a product.
+In the new product context, it aims to create a few customized versions of a product that will appeal to specific segments, rather than to offer a generic mass-market version of a product.
 It's used frequently in testing customer acceptance of new product designs, in assessing the appeal of advertisements and in service design.

 It:
  * identifies clusters of consumer preferences, to help identify what features need to be produced together.